laliberte/cdb_query/docs/cmip5_commands.rst

 `list_fields`
 ^^^^^^^^^^^^^
-This command reads the output from `discover` to list the levels available in the file.
+This command reads the output from `ask` to list the levels available in the file.

 .. command-output:: cdb_query_CMIP5 list_fields --help